b12f/Learn-Snake/README.md

 # snake.js
 Snake game with solver API for JS beginners to learn programming.
+Start `node solvehere.js` to see a random function performing.

 ## Variables